docksal/service-juniper-vpn/README.md

 This image was created to work with a particular VPN server and may not work with other Juniper/Pulse Secure servers.

-VPN connection flow is handled by `juniper-vpn-wrap.py`.
+The VPN connection flow is handled by `juniper-vpn-wrap.py`.
 The original version was patched to add support for 2FA via Duo Mobile (push mode).

 Feel free to submit issues and PR to improve it.